 Exciting times in the world of chip design

-PragmatIC Semiconductor, in partnership with a team from the University of Illinois, has published a paper on flexible non-silicon microprocessors which will be presented at the International Symposium on Computer Architecture (ISCA).
+Pragmatic Semiconductor, in partnership with a team from the University of Illinois, has published a paper on flexible non-silicon microprocessors which has been presented at the International Symposium on Computer Architecture (ISCA).
 The joint publication has been greeted with huge interest from the tech community, including reports in the IEEE Spectrum, Tom’s Hardware and TechRadar.

 As the Illinois team have shown, this means that designs can be optimised around the specific characteristics of our technology platform, leading to products that have the best balance of functionality and performance against cost and other target parameters.
 The paper illustrates this in the context of microprocessors, showing significant optimisation of footprint, cost, yield, and power consumption.

 While our customers have the opportunity to use off-the-shelf or industry-standard designs and IP cores, as demonstrated with PlasticArm and the Flex6502, the full potential of Pragmatic’s technology can be unlocked by design innovation that exploits its unique characteristics to deliver novel flexible ICs that can be used to embed electronics in trillions of everyday items.